KatherineMichel/church-website-and-marketing-on-a-budget/new_marketing_strategy.md

 Involving various areas of the church

-## Traditional Methods

-All of the traditional methods of advertisement should continue to be updated on an ongoing basis, including the new website info.
-This is low-hanging fruit.

 ### Contacting Inactive Members

 A good starting point for outreach would be for the church to contact church-goers of the past who are now inactive, and invite them back.